flrx/validator/doc/validator.md

 ## Introduction

+Flrx Validator allows you to take a specific value and validate against a set of rules.
-Validator is primarily designed to be used by Flutter's `FormField`'s validator.
+It is primarily designed to be used by Flutter's `FormField`'s validator, however you can use it with any Dart 2 Project.

 The `Validator` takes a List of `Rule`.
 The value supplied to the `Validator` is supplied to the `Rule`s in the order they were registered.